seillama-io/seillama-docs/docs/kubernetes/install/talos.md

 ### Traefik ingress controller

-To handle the routing within your cluster, we will deploy traefik as the default/main ingress controller.
+To handle the routing within your cluster, we will deploy Traefik as the default/main ingress controller.

 Doc:
 - [https://v2.doc.traefik.io/traefik/](https://v2.doc.traefik.io/traefik/)